LESS Constants Plugin

 Units

 The plugin provides unit functions for almost every unit available + some other helpers.
-Each helper returns Unit object with following interface:
+Helpers returns Unit object with these interfaces.

 em,ex,ch,rem,lh,rlh,vw,vh,vmin,vmax,vb,vi,svw,svh,lvw,lvh,dvw,dvh,cm,mm,Q,inches,pc,pt,px,percent. - Color values -